suggap

 Plot

-The film follows the trials and tribulations of Eddie and other transgender women in Tokyo.
+The film revolves around the underground gay scene in Tokyo.
 The main plot continuously jumps around the timeline of events.
 The film also contains scenes shot in a documentary style, in which the film's cast members are interviewed about their sexuality and gender identity.

 Cast